collective-soundworks/soundworks/README.md

 #### ClientOrientation

 The `ClientOrientation` module allows to calibrate the compass and get an angle reference.
-It displays a `view` with some instruction text: when the user points at the right direction for the calibration, tapping on the screen of the phone (*i.e.* on the `view`) would set the current compass value as the angle reference and trigger the `'done'` event.
+It displays a `view` with some instruction text: when the user points at the right direction for the calibration, tapping on the screen of the phone (*i.e.* on the `view`) would set the current compass value as the angle reference.
+The `ClientOrientation` module calls its `.done()` method when the participant taps on the `view` (*i.e.* on the screen).

 ###### Attributes

 - `angleReference:Number`
   The `angleReference` attribute is the value of the `alpha` angle (as in the `deviceOrientation` HTML5 API) when the user clicks on the screen while the `ClientOrientation` module is displayed.
 It serves as a calibration / reference of the compass.
 - `view:Element`
-  The view is the `<div>` in which the content of the module is displayed.
+  The view attribute is the `div` in which the content of the module is displayed.

 ###### Methods

 - `constructor(options:Object = {})`
   The `constructor` method instantiates the `ClientOrientation` module on the client side.
 It takes the `options` object as an argument, whose optional properties are:
   - `color:String = 'black'`
-    Sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
+    The `color` property sets the background color of the `view` to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
   - `text:String = 'Point the phone exactly in front of you, and touch the screen.'`
-    The text to be displayed in the `view`.
+    The `text` property sets the instruction text to be displayed in the `view`.

 ### Server only modules